Trinity-Bellwoods

 123 Argyle Street

+*Note: Osler Playground will be undergoing extensive park imprvements.
+Portions of the park may be closed until late summer 2024.
 Osler Playground is named for EB Osler, businessman, philanthropist and president of the Playground Association, which formed in 1909.
 The goal of this association was to build safe, modern, supervised spaces for children living in the poorest neighbourhoods of Toronto.
 By providing these recreation spaces, streetwise children could participate in activities designed to help them become model members of the community.
-The current Osler Playground features a wading pool and playscape, and is currently undergoing a redesign program slated to be completed in 2024.

 Givins Homestead Plaque